bockp/Edge-Detection-project/edge3_ostertag.md

 ### Fragment shaders :

-All of the fragment shaders used for this implementation are adapted from Seth George Hall's thesis [^HAL2014] showing an implementation of Canny edge detection using OpenGL ES 2.0.
+All of the fragment shaders used for this implementation are adapted from Seth George Hall's thesis "GPU Accelerated Feature Algorithms for Mobile Devices" [^HAL2014] showing an implementation of Canny edge detection using OpenGL ES 2.0.
 It uses a pipeline of five fragment shaders, linked together via framebuffers ([Fig.1]) :

 ![Fig.1](images/pipeline.png)